 - Refuses services regularly

-Discharge may happen if the consumer or caregiver/guardian fails to:
+Discharge may happen if the participant or caregiver/guardian fails to:

 - Provide information critical to the development of appropriate services (e.g., required regulatory medical records or immunizations)